AvaBaskin13/Robotics-team-4/README.md

 * debugs software
 * works with electrical and mechanical engineering teams to ensure code functions with hardware
 * editing documentation when applicable

+#### Julia | Primarily Electrical Engineer | Programmer if needed
+* Manages wiring, sensors, and power distribution, and electrical components.
+* Ensures that the electrical components work correctly with the mechanical parts.
+* Troubleshoots electrical issues during testing.
+* Can be familiarized with the code to help debug if needed.
 ## Robot Name: Screwby

 ## This Robot is a mobile Competition bot